 Sometimes your teeth may not wholly emerge from your jaw.
 When this happens, your tooth is considered impacted.
 While your wisdom teeth are most likely to become impacted, your canine teeth may also get trapped in your jaw.

 When a canine tooth is impacted, it can increase your risk of infection and decay.
 For example, if one of your canine teeth only partially erupts, you may struggle to keep it clean, and bacteria can make their way under your gumline to eat away at your tooth and jaw bone.
 Additionally, if your teeth don’t emerge correctly, it can lead to gaps and other spacing issues that could allow your other teeth to drift out of place.
+Some patients with an impacted tooth also suffer from TMJ problems and an increased risk of sepsis.

 The surgeons at California Oral and Facial Surgery begin your procedure by injecting a local anesthetic into your gums and providing a sedative to keep you relaxed and comfortable throughout the surgery.
 Their first step is to lift and remove the gum tissue covering your impacted canine tooth.